attydeak/keyboard/README.md

 ## Tracking the Keyboard Project

 The keymap and some additional info can be found here: <https://github.com/attydeak/qmk_firmware/tree/master/keyboards/redox/keymaps/ad>

-## Documenting the construction process

 This is just to share my custom keyboard journey.
+Used wood: recovered pallet wood.

+## WIP: Documenting the construction process

 ![Initial Tinkering](Pictures/IMG_20210522_214504.jpg)